Wednesday, February 8, 2017

 He figures, at age 85, he has had "a great life" and "beaten the odds."
 Still, he and Julia, his bride of 65 years, are into a new phase.

-Last October, they made an admirable late-in-life decision -- to give up the home they had had built and lived in for 43 years, and make a move.
+Last October, they made an admirable late-in-life decision -- to give up the home they had built and lived in for 43 years, and make a move.
 So long, Natchitoches; hello, Shreveport.

 Their sons, Tynes Jr. and Bruce, long ago left home (and Natchitoches) and now have successful certified public accountant careers, and families.
-So two daughter-in-laws and five grandchildren are part of the Hildebrand family.
+So two daughters-in-law and five grandchildren are part of the Hildebrand family.

 In a note to friends, Coach and Julia wrote, "2016 has been a year of change for us.
 While we are still healthy, and very thankful for that, we decided to downsize and leave a house, yard and pool that required constant care.
 We moved to ... a residential independent living facility in Shreveport.